Highlights of the Program

 Matrix Chambers

-- Examining the US push for deep sea mineral extraction and its emerging commercial exposures
+- Illustrating the US push for deep sea mineral extraction and its emerging commercial exposures

 - Assessing UNCLOS related duties that are prompting states to tighten controls on participation